aeronetlab/emergency-mapping/README.md

 Utils allow to read and write the files (data_handling.py), and also contain a simple convolutional network on Keras (unet.py) with a generator for training and validation, and a Jupyter notebook with a sample pipeline of the data processing.

-Datataset is based on Opendata DigitalGlobe (Maxar) imagery and is available for **[download]**(https://minio.aeronetlab.space/public/datasets/emergency/California_2017.zip).
+Datataset is based on Opendata DigitalGlobe (Maxar) imagery and is available for [download](https://minio.aeronetlab.space/public/datasets/emergency/California_2017.zip).

-This dataset contains satellite imagery before and after the events and a labeled data.
+The dataset contains satellite imagery before and after the events and a labeled data.

 Data:
 1. Images with the labels: